yc-h/flysim/README.md

 # flysim
+This software is neuron and neural network simulator designed by Yu-Chi in CCLo Lab @2018
-At first time, you need GCC 4.8.2 or later version to compile this program.
+At first, you need GCC 4.8.2 or later version to compile this program.
-In the same directory of Makefile, please key in:
+Under the same directory of Makefile, please key in:

 make
 ...
 ...
+...
 to compile all files and generate "flysim.out"

 # How to use
-neuron and neural network simulator designed by Yu-Chi in CCLo Lab @2018
 flysim -option parameters:
 -pro network.pro     %read protocal file: default=network.pro
 -conf network.conf   %read configuration file: default=network.conf